chef-boneyard/audit/README.md

 )
 ```

-Instead of a refresh token, it is also possible to use a `token` that expires in 12h after creation.
+Instead of a refresh token, it is also possible to use a `token` that expires in 12h after its creation.

 ```ruby
 default['audit']['reporter'] = 'chef-compliance'